 Commercial bank money holds the key to a potentially safer tokenized economy

-Ohanae Coins are economic equivalents of existing deposits recorded in a novel form used to pay, settle trades between digital asset securities, and generally considered to act as a store of value and means of exchange on the Ohanae Platform.
+Ohanae Coins are economic equivalents of existing deposits recorded in a novel form used to pay, settle trades for digital asset securities (equity tokens), and generally considered to act as a store of value and means of exchange on the Ohanae OTC Market Platform ("Ohanae Platform").

-Applying Web3 technology in this manner allows payments made with commercial bank money to benefit from programmability, instant and atomic transaction settlement*, and improved transparency as to the status of transaction.
+Applying Web3 technology in this manner allows payments made with commercial bank money to benefit from programmability, instant and atomic transaction settlement*, and improved transparency as to the status of the transaction.
 These features help to address common pain points in liquidity management.

 It is interesting to see the development of OUSD which is designed to be a stable deposit coin for capital markets.
 The concept of tokenized commercial bank money could potentially provide a more efficient and programmable way to handle payments and settlement within blockchain-native environments.